On the Robustness of Vision Transformers to Adversarial Examples: White-Box Security and Transferability

 \textbf{Ensemble Output:} In our ensemble defense, there are several possible ways to combine the output of the models.
 Here we consider three ways commonly found in the literature, majority voting~\cite{pang2019improving}, absolute consensus~\cite{mahmood2020buzz} and random selection~\cite{srisakaokul2018muldef}.
 Majority voting is a weak method of evaluating adversarial examples because not every classifier must be fooled, resulting in diminishing returns as the number of classifiers increases.
 The alternative to majority voting is absolute consensus~\cite{mahmood2020buzz}.
 In this setup, if every classifier does not agree on the same class label then the sample is marked as adversarial.
 Absolute consensus removes the diminishing returns disadvantage of majority voting, though at the cost of clean accuracy.
 In absolute consensus, it is typical that many clean samples are marked as adversarial~\cite{mahmood2020buzz}.
-Due to this, we use randomized selection in all our ensemble defenses for the remainder of the paper.
+Due to this, we use random selection in all our ensemble defenses for the remainder of the paper.
+In random selection, a single model is selected randomly and used to evaluate the input at run time.